Sarajevo, Bosnia and Herzegovina

 photo © mytouristmaps

-In the Sahara desert, you can meet the nomadic people who still live in one of the most inhospitable areas of the planet.
+In the Sahara Desert, you can meet the nomadic people who still live in one of the most inhospitable areas of the planet.
 Today there are about one million nomads who live in the North of Africa.

 Brahim, our Berber guide at the Chegaga Erg (Morocco), lived in the desert until the age of fifteen years, now he lives and works in the “city” of Mhamid; he says that he will return to live in the desert … a nomad can’t live without the sensation of freedom that only the infinity of the desert can give.